Sara Walter Combs: Political and judicial career

 In January 1994, Governor Jones announced that he would appoint Combs to fill the seat vacated by Stumbo on the Kentucky Court of Appeals.
 Democratic Party Chair Grady Stumbo endorsed Combs' candidacy on the condition that she would not run against Janet Stumbo when her term expired in 1996.
 Jones appointed Combs to fill the vacancy later that month.
 To retain her seat, Combs faced a nonpartisan primary election against Pikeville attorney Stephen Hogg and former Knott County attorney Deborah McCarthy.
 The two top candidates in the primary would be candidates in the general election in November.
 However, in March, McCarthy dropped out of the race for health reasons, and Combs and Hogg did not have a primary.
 A week before the election, the Lexington Herald-Leader reported that Hogg, who had a distaste for political campaigning, had raised only $4,625 and spent only $1,317, and none of that in the preceding four months.
 Combs had spent $26,642 on her campaign.
 Combs defeated Hogg by a vote of 51,657 to 19,358.
 She was elected to represent the 7th Appellate District to fill the remaining six years left on Janet Stumbo's term to expire in 2000.
 She was re-elected in 2006 and 2014.
 She was unopposed each time.

 After Tom Emberton announced his retirement as Chief Judge of the Kentucky Court of Appeals, effective June 2, 2004, Combs was elected his successor by her peers on the court without opposition.
 She was the first woman and the first judge from the 7th District to hold that office.
-She continued in that position until May 2010, when she announced she would relinquish the position and return to being an associate judge of the court.
+She continued in that position until May 2010, when she announced she would relinquish the position and return to being a judge of the court.
 Combs cited cuts in the court's administrative budget as the primary reason for her decision.
 She also said she would like to write a book.

 In 2015, after twenty-five years of widowhood, Judge Combs married Ernie Dudleson, a retired Kentucky State Trooper.
 She was widowed a second time when Ernie died just three years after their wedding.